junevision/junevision.github.io/content/post/eu-20250922-01/index.md

 ---
-title: 2025 European Travel Photography | Arriving on the Fifth Continent——Rediscovering the World Amidst the Fairytales and Tranquility of the Balkans
+title: 2025 European Travel Photography | Rediscovering the World Amidst the Fairytales and Tranquility of the Balkans
 tags:
     - image gallery
     - europe